 The transfer process

 Once your college student has made a decision to transfer to another college, there are some important tasks to be done.

 - Gather lots of information about potential colleges and/or programs.
-Your student may know exactly where he wants to transfer, or he may be looking for the appropriate school.
-One advantage that your student now has is the knowledge he has gained through the time he has spent at his current school.
-As he thinks about the reasons for transferring, he will think of questions to ask the new school.
-What are his priorities?
+Your student may know exactly where they want to transfer, or may be looking for the appropriate school.
+One advantage that your student now has is the knowledge gained through the time they have spent at their current school.
+As your student thinks about the reasons for transferring, they will think of questions to ask the new school.
+What are their priorities?
 What wasn’t working (if anything) at the current school?
-Encourage him to take time to look carefully at the new institution.
+Encourage your student to take time to look carefully at the new institution.
 Study the website.
 Visit the school.
 Stay overnight on campus if possible.
 Talk to current students.
 Meet with admissions or advising personnel at the new school.
 Ask lots of questions.

 - Ask specific questions about the transfer process.
 Encourage your student not only to consider the school and its programs, but also to ask about the transfer process itself.
 What are application deadlines?
 What are financial aid deadlines and is financial aid available for transfer students?
 What courses will transfer?
 Is there a minimum GPA requirement?
 When will your student know what courses will transfer?
 Is there a maximum number of credits that can be transferred?
 What courses will be required at the new school and how long will it take to complete a degree?